Lebanon's central bank governor ends 30-year tenure under investigation during dire economic crisis

-BEIRUT -- Lebanon's embattled central bank governor stepped down Monday under a cloud of investigation and blame for his country's economic crisis as several European countries probe him for alleged financial crimes.
+BEIRUT -- Lebanon's embattled central bank governor stepped down on Monday under a cloud of investigation and blame for his country's economic crisis as several European countries are probing his alleged financial crimes.

-Riad Salameh, 73, ended his 30-year tenure atop the central bank as tearful employees took photos and a band played celebratory music with drums and trumpets.
+Riad Salameh, 73, ended his 30-year tenure as tearful employees took photos and a band played celebratory music with drums and trumpets as he left the building.

 “We are at a crossroads,” Mansouri said at a news conference.
 “There is no choice, if we continue previous policy ... the funds in the Central Bank will eventually dry up.”

-Seventy-three-year-old Riad Salameh kicked off his tenure as central bank governor in 1993, three years after Lebanon’s bloody 15-year civil war came to an end.
-It was a time when reconstruction loans and aid was pouring into the country, and Salameh was widely celebrated at the time for his role in Lebanon's recovery.
+Salameh kicked off his tenure as governor in 1993, three years after Lebanon’s 15-year civil war came to an end.
+It was a time when reconstruction loans and aid was pouring into the country, and Salameh was widely celebrated for his role in Lebanon's recovery.

-Now, he leaves his post a wanted man in Europe, accused by many in Lebanon of being a main culprit in the country's financial downfall since late 2019.
+Now, he leaves his post a wanted man in Europe, accused by many in Lebanon of being responsible for the country's financial downfall since late 2019.

 It was a steep fall for a leader whose policies were once hailed for keeping the currency stable.
 Later, many financial experts saw him as setting up a house of cards that crumbled as the country's supply of dollars dried up on top of decades of rampant and corruption and mismanagement from Lebanon's ruling parties.